opencypher/morpheus/README.md

 It enables you to use your Spark cluster to run **analytical graph queries**.
 Queries can also return graphs to create **processing pipelines**.

+**Note** This is the repo formerly known as opencypher/cypher-for-apache-spark

 ## Intended audience

 Morpheus allows you to develop complex processing pipelines orchestrated by a powerful and expressive high-level language.